Chapter 6.12

 6.12.020 Permit required.

-Any person, firm or corporation proposing and planning or otherwise intending to hold, arrange, conduct or cause to he held, arranged or conducted a public function at which fifty or more persons will be gathered on public or private property for the purpose of attending such function, is required to apply for and obtain a permit sixty days prior to the date of the function from the town clerk of the town and signed by the town clerk and the chief of police.
-(Ord.
-60 § l, 1970)
+A. Any person, firm or corporation proposing to hold, arrange, conduct or cause to be held, arranged or conducted a function at which one hundred or more persons will be gathered on public or private property for the purpose of attending such function is required to apply for and obtain a permit authorizing such function from the Town at least fourteen days prior to the date of the function, which shall be made on the prescribed forms of the Clerk/Finance Office of the Town.
+The fee for permits issued under this section shall be established pursuant to Section 3.32.010.

 6.12.030 Permit application.